Farama-Foundation/momaland/README.md

 ## Environment Versioning

-TODO keeps strict versioning for reproducibility reasons.
+MOMAland keeps strict versioning for reproducibility reasons.
 All environments end in a suffix like "-v0".
 When changes are made to environments that might impact learning results, the number is increased by one to prevent potential confusion.

 ## Development Roadmap
 We have a roadmap for future development available here: TODO.